wasmerio/wasmer/spectests/README.md

 There are some cases that we decided to skip for now to fasten the time to release:

-- `SKIP_NAN_BITS`: Cases like invokations with params such as: `(f32.const nan:0x200000)` are currently not well supported in tests.
-Spectests affected:
-  - `conversions.wast`
 - `SKIP_MEMORY_GROW`: When accessing to the context memories multiple times, the mutable access to a memory index raises an error.
 For this reason we decied to skip the tests (for now) until this issue is resolved.
 Spectests affected:
   - `block.wast`
   - `call_indirect.wast`